beamly/fastlydash/README.md

     python fastlydash.py <API_KEY> --s3bucket beamly-dashboards

-Not that the resulting stored HTML file will be publically readable
+Note that the resulting stored HTML file will be publically readable